How do you stay sane in times that are a bit nuts?

 One and Two are quick and pretty easy.
 Three will be ongoing HW during the series.

 - Take out a piece of paper, or create a file for this series, and start a document.
 Write out every item that is on your stress plate.
-Covid-19 impact, and everything else that is stressful right now.
+Big to-dos, and everything else that is stressful right now.
 Then rate your stress right now (stress-om-eter) on a scale of 1-10, with 10 the high side.
 Write that # on the list.

 This is step 1 of the 4 Steps, and we’ll refer to this assignment in Lesson 2.